MoonshotLab/internet-of-wild-things/README.md

 Digital pin events are broadcast immediately upon change.
 After the event is emitted, a one second delay is enforced to prevent emissions which trigger rate limiting from Spark's API

 Analog pin events are broadcast when a sufficient change is detected.
-The default threshold is set as `15` (an incredibly arbitrary number), and is not currently configurable via the interface.
+The default threshold is set at `15` (an incredibly arbitrary number) and is configurable via the interface.

 These events can be listened to via [Spark's Command Line Interface](https://github.com/spark/spark-cli) `spark subscribe iot-update`.